Ameba-AIoT/ameba-arduino-doc/source/_common/API_Documents/AudioCodec/Class AudioCodec.rst

 **Returns**
 ~~~~~~~~~~~

-This function returns the total number of audio samples written to the Audio Codec if there is available data buffer for data writting.
+This function returns the total number of audio samples written to the Audio Codec if there is available data buffer for data writing.
 Otherwise, it will return 0.

 **Example Code**
 ~~~~~~~~~~~~~~~~